 - Skoda Citing

 The cheapest new and reliable car in Europe is the Dacia Sandero.
 The Skoda Citing, Toyota Aygo, Kia Picante, and Hyundai i10 round out the list.
 The Dacia Spring is Europe’s most affordable electric car, and the Volkswagen Golf is the top pick for a cheap used car.

 If you are in the market for a car, look no further.
 In this article, we will break down the best cheap new and used cars.
-We will look at the most affordable electric vehicles available in Europe as well as the cheapest countries in Europe to purchase your automobile.
+We look at the most affordable electric vehicles available in Europe as well as the cheapest countries in Europe to purchase your automobile.

 Cheapest new cars you can buy in Europe in 2022

 The current supply and demand issues with motor vehicles have made purchasing an affordable car difficult.
-Many car manufacturers have been forced to raise prices, and the prices below reflect the current approximate average prices of their highly affordable cars in Europe.
+Many car manufacturers have been forced to raise prices, and the rates below reflect the current approximate average prices of their highly affordable cars in Europe.

 Dacia Sandero – from €10,000 to €14,000